-Pianist and composer Geoff Castle has played with top names on the British jazz scene since 1970.
+Pianist and composer Geoff Castle played with top names on the British jazz scene from 1970 up until he tragically passed away in 2020.
 He was born in North London in 1949.
 Both parents were musical and he started piano lessons at the ainsidege of 8.

 He joined the National Youth Jazz Orchestra in 1967 with whom he toured nationally and visited France and Bulgaria.
 After leaving NYJO in 1970 he joined Graham Collier's septet which starred at the 1971 Montreux Jazz festival winning two prizes.